 *MFB does use a few other sweeteners in very small amounts in certain recipes.
 We are constantly striving to perfect new recipes that will eventually allow us to discontinue the use of these sweeteners.
-Until that time, please know we do use Agave Nectar, Organic Cane Sugar and non-GMO Beet Sugar.
+Until that time, please know we do use Organic Cane Sugar and Powdered Sugar.
 The Cane sugar is organic and vegan and the powdered version does not contain cornstarch.
-Beet sugar is used in both granulated and powdered form with tapioca as the added starch.

 **Please also note the chocolate chips we use contain evaporated cane juice.

 Although most of our sweeteners are known to be healthful, low-glycemic alternatives for those with diabetes, they may not be safe for everyone.
 Please consult with your physician to determine whether you should enjoy our baked goods.
 If you have an allergic response to cane sugar, please inform us when ordering and we will use beet sugar as a replacement.